FV Speyer: History

-FV Speyer was formed in 1919, originally as the football department of local gymnastics club Turnverein Speyer, but soon as an independent entity.
+FV Speyer was formed in 1919, originally as the football department of local gymnastics club Turnverein Speyer, but soon became an independent entity.

 FV Speyer became part of the tier one Kreisliga Pfalz in 1920 and played there for two seasons before being relegated again.
 It returned to top-level football for a season in 1926–27 in the Bezirksliga Rhein and continued on in the following season in the new Bezirksliga Rhein-Saar in what was then very regionalised German first tier football in the Mannheim/Ludwigshafen area.
 After the rise of the Nazis to power and the establishment of the Gauligas in 1933 Speyer did not make an appearance in top-tier football again until 1943 when it joined the Gauliga Westmark, temporarily playing as KSG Speyer.

 In 1951 Speyer became a founding member of the tier two 2.
 Oberliga Südwest in which it finished runners-up and earned promotion in its inaugural season.
 FV played the next three seasons from 1952 to 1955 in the Oberliga Südwest, with a tenth place in 1952–53 as its best-ever result.
 After relegation the club finished runners-up once more in the 2.
 Oberliga and was promoted straight back to the Oberliga.
 A second stint in the Oberliga Südwest followed from 1956 to 1960 in which the best result was a twelfth place in 1958–59, followed by relegation the season after.

 The club came third in the 2.
 Oberliga in 1961 and fourth the season after but, in the final season of the league in 1962–63, it finished last and failed to qualify for the new Regionalliga Südwest which would replace the 2.
 Oberliga in the region.
 Instead Speyer had to enter the tier three Amateurliga Südwest.
 The club played at this level for the next five season until finishing runners-up behind 1.
 FC Kaiserslautern Amateure, the reserve team of 1.
 FC Kaiserslautern.
 As the former was ineligible for promotion Speyer went up instead.

 From 1968 to 1974 the club played in the second division Regionalliga Südwest and, apart from a fifth place in 1970, always finished in the bottom half of the league.
 A fifteenth place in 1974 was not enough to qualify the club for the new 2.
 Bundesliga and, like 1963, the club once more had to drop back to the Amateurliga.

-From 1974 on wards the club experienced a decline, culminating in a disastrous 1976-77 Amateurliga season where Speyer earned just one point out of 36 games and conceded 183 goals.
+From 1974 on wards the club experienced a decline, culminating in a disastrous 1976–77 Amateurliga season where Speyer earned just one point out of 36 games and conceded 183 goals.
 Consequently, the club was relegated and unable to compete for qualification to the new tier three Oberliga Südwest in 1978.
 Speyer rose as far as the tier four Verbandsliga Südwest again in 1983, where it played until 1991 and, again, from 1995 to 2004, and came close to Oberliga promotion in 2000 when it finished runners-up.